-My Medi-Share review below was originally written in 2009 when I was investigating them but has been continually updated (now for 2019) as I’ve been using them for almost 10 years.
+My Medi-Share review below was originally written in 2009 when I was investigating them but has been continually updated (now for 2020) as I’ve been using them for over 10 years.
 Hope it helps!

 If you are in a self-employed situation like myself or just looking for a Christian health insurance alternative, you may want to consider Medi-Share.